ouspg/PrivacyAndSocialEngineering/Week7_Topic/README.md

 For grading return the email you sent, tester used with any possible output as well as your peer's review.

 ## **Task 2:** Social Engineering on the Phone

+Phones have been steadily topping the scam lists in English-speaking countries for some time now.
+More often than not, the phone scams are social engineering, with the bad actors posing as another person or a corporate entity.

+In the security side of things, social engineering on the phone more often is Vishing; Voice Phishing.
+The bad actors are using social engineering to make their targets **want** to do, whatever the bad actors want.
+The goal of Vishing is to gain access to valuable and/or protected information, helping them compromise the target.